Installing packages using pip and virtual environments¶

 where python

-As long as your virtual environment is activated pip will install packages into that specific environment and you’ll be able to import and use packages in your Python application.
+While a virtual environment is activated, pip will install packages into that specific environment.
+This enables you to import and use packages in your Python application.

-If you want to switch projects or otherwise leave your virtual environment, simply run:
+If you want to switch projects or leave your virtual environment,

 deactivate

-If you want to re-enter the virtual environment just follow the same instructions above about activating a virtual environment.
-There’s no need to re-create the virtual environment.
+If you want to reactivate an existing virtual environment, follow the same instructions about activating a virtual environment.
+There’s no need to create a new virtual environment.

 python3 -m pip install requests